March 25, 2023

 Court Restaurant

 The Court Restaurant offers you a chance to probably sit in the museum’s stunning location.
 You will sit directly under the court’s famous glass terrace (see above for more information).
-Like book a table at this restaurant, it can get it booked fast.
+Like booking a table at this restaurant, it can get booked fast.
 You can come here for a formal lunch or afternoon tea.

-See the British History Museum website Court Restaurant page for how to book, menu and prices.
+See the British History Museum website Court Restaurant page for how to book, menu, and prices.

 Opening time: